helenoid/Raneto/polymicrobial-systems/content-examples/tutorials/google-oauth-setup.md

 </div>
 ```

 Same thing here as well.
 If we have Google OAuth enabled (`config.googleoauth`) then we show the new Google login button and hide the rest.
-Otherwise, we default it to the current Raneto behavior.
+Otherwise, we default it to the current Polymicrobial Systems behavior.

 ## Testing
 Congratulations, you're done!
 Now, to test this locally just run the `npm start` from the root of your project and go to `http://localhost:3000` and you should see this: